Israel–Vietnam relations: History

 In November 2011, at the invitation of Vietnam's President Trương Tấn Sang, Israeli President Shimon Peres had an official visit to Vietnam from the 21st to the 27th, accompanied by Ministers and business delegation.
 This first high-ranking visit aimed at strengthening and expanding political and economic strategic ties between Israel and Vietnam.

 In September 2012, Luu said that friendship and cooperation between Israel and Vietnam had its roots in a meeting in 1946 between Democratic Republic of Vietnam Prime Minister and President Ho Chi Minh and David Ben-Gurion.
 He also said that trade between the two countries had risen to $660 million in the first eight months of 2012.
 He spoke of cooperation between the two countries in agriculture, water technologies, IT, telecommunication, education, and homeland security.

 Future president of Vietnam, Trần Đại Quang, visited Israel in 2014 and met with president Reuven Rivlin.

 Israeli minister Tzipi Hotovely visited Vietnam in August 2015.
 Vietnamese deputy PM visited Israel on December of that year and met with prime minister Benjamin Netanyahu and other Israeli officials.

 In 2016, Vietnamese deputy prime minister Vương Đình Huệ said Vietnam should learn from Israel how to develop a start-up ecosystem.

 In October 2016, Vietnamese president Trần Đại Quang met with Israeli ambassador to Vietnam, Meirav Eilon Shahar, and praised the warm ties between the two countries.
 He further stated Israel and Vietnam need to boost their economic and business ties and to even open a direct route between them in order to facilitate their cooperation and tourism.

 Public security minister of Vietnam, General To Lam visited Israel in November 2016 and met with Israeli prime minister Benjamin Netanyahu.

 Receiving the credentials of the Vietnamese ambassador to Israel, Ly Duc Trung, in August 2022, Israeli President Isaac Herzog expressed his desire to expand Israeli-Vietnamese collaboration in the fields of trade, agriculture, innovation and more.

+On July 23, 2023, Israel and Vietnam celebrated 30 years of bilateral diplomatic relations, and two days later, the two countries signed a free trade agreement.

+In August 2023, it was announced that Vietnam would add Israel to its electronic visa waiver program, and that direct flights between the two countries were supposed to begin for the first time in October 2023.
+However, the plan was halted indefinitely due to the Gaza war.